 The final featured clip, representing Italy, is the song Adagio that had been released on Mizuoka’s 2009 album “Departure.”
 The word adagio means “a musical composition or movement at a slow tempo.”
 One can appreciate the attention to production quality that is evident in this smooth, lilting piano melody enhanced by the subtle bass and percussion arrangements.
 To me it would serve perfectly as the theme song of a television travelogue series.
 Adagio remains as a fine testament to the creative maturity with which this composer has been able to approach his music-making from very early on.

 Mizuoka-san has a bottomless creative capability that may very well catapult him to great heights as an international-caliber composer-arranger.
-And how wonderful it would be for that to happen in time for the 2020 Tokyo Olympics!!

 The unique melodies of Composer-Pianist Nobuyuki Mizuoka are routinely featured in the background music of the TV-Asahi Channel’s 秘湯ロマン (“Hitou Roman”— Hidden Hot Spring Romance) program in Japan.
 “Hitou Roman” was profiled in Yahoo News Japan in October 2018, the program’s 20th Anniversary Year: https://tinyurl.com/yb6xpa52